confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

   EMIT CHANGES;
 ```

+!!! note
-> Note: Currently, the join expression must be a simple comparison.
+    Currently, the join expression must be a single column equal comparison.
-Non-equi joins, or joins on multiple columns are not supported yet.
+    Non-equi joins, or joins on multiple columns are not supported.

 When you join two streams, you must specify a WITHIN clause for matching
 records that both occur within a specified time interval.
 For valid time